OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-15.md

 ## 2 Kings 15:37

-In those days the Lord began to send Rezin king of Aram and Pekah son of Remaliah against Judah.
+At that time, the Lord initiated the sending of Rezin king of Aram and Pekah son of Remaliah against Judah.

 ## 2 Kings 15:38